Shaun 17 Reshana 15 Tasha 13 Dave 43

 On September 1, of 1995, The McDowell Family entered a gospel singing ministry, Dave McDowell, his wife and eight children launched out on a journey that would take them through thousands of miles, a myriad of emotions and tests of faith unlike anything they had ever known.
 The three eldest (13, 15, and 17, pictured above in 1995) were full of excitement and enthusiasm for the coming adventure.

 Did God really want them to leave everything behind as Abraham did and go--where?
 A man just doesn't pull up a family of ten and go off without knowing how to provide for them.
 But Dave couldn't get away from the knowledge that this is exactly what he needed to do.
-Almost sick to his stomach from doubts and fears, he would walk alone for hours praying and beseeching the Father for courage and direction.
 The decision was made and they set about preparing to "hit the road."
-A 1973 GMC bus was purchased and converted.
+To start off a 40 ft 1973 GMC bus was purchased and converted.
 Family and friends pitched in to help make it suitable for this family of 10.

 Main Page